-Within walking distance of the conference hotel, there are literally 100 restaurants, everything from pizza to upscale French cuisine.
+If you stay at the official conference hotel, you’ll be within walking distance of literally 100 restaurants, everything from pizza to upscale French cuisine.
 You don’t have to spend a fortune on food.
 Union Station offers restaurants of all price ranges, including fast food.

-Remember, three light breakfasts, two lunches, and three coffee breaks are included in your registration fees.
-But dinners are on your own.
+Remember, three light breakfasts, two lunches, and two receptions are included in your registration fees, but dinners are on your own.
+See Experience DC!